Our programs are constantly expanding

 ALWAYS SIGNING UP NEW DONORS!

 The Greyhound Health Initiative is committed to educating veterinarians and the public on the life-saving uses of blood components in pet dogs and cats.
 Did you know that Greyhounds are referred to as “universal blood donors”?
 While not technically accurate, it is true that 85% or more of Greyhounds have a blood type that allows their blood to be used in all other breeds.
 Our blood bank supplies blood products to veterinarians and emergency clinics to help them respond to emergency cases and everyday situations.
 By becoming a blood donor, your greyhound will help save the lives of other dogs!
 We offer many great benefits to our donors and their parents.
-Click here or on the Blood Bank link in the menu bar above to learn more.
+Learn more about the Blood Bank.

 Have questions?
 Please see our FAQ page.
 Done that and still have questions or suggestions for us?